 If we have a dispute regarding an individual’s data, we both must first attempt to resolve the issue directly between us.

-If we become aware of any unauthorised access to an individual’s data we will inform them at the earliest practical opportunity once we have established what was accessed and how it was accessed.
+If we become aware of any unauthorised access to an individual’s data which is likely to result in a high risk for the rights and freedoms of the data subjects we will inform the individual without undue delay after becoming aware of it, once we have established what was accessed and how it was accessed.

 14. ADDITIONS TO THIS POLICY